A Day Visit to the Kennedy Space Center

 Our maps shows the active launch pads marked in purple.
 While the public does not have access to any of these pads, you can get relatively close by taking a bus tour.

-There are FOUR tours to choose from and they all end at the Apollo/Saturn V Center plus TWO Astronaut Experiences – 6 in total:
+There are THREE bus tours to choose from and they all end at the Apollo/Saturn V Center plus Astronaut and Simulation Experiences:

 - The Explore Bus Tour is very similar to the free tour but you stop at 2 locations to get a closer look at the launch pads and you stop near the Assembly Building (but you do not enter it).
 You can see the tour route if you enable the Explore Tour section in our map above.

-- The Cape Canaveral Early Space Tour takes you to the Air Force Space and Missile Museum
+- The Cape Canaveral Early Space Tour takes in the historic launch sites and the Air Force Space and Missile Museum

 Are these guided bus tours worth it?